sagarkhanal07/reactnative-enterprise/README.md

 - [X] 📊 Bundle analyzer plugin - For analyzing bundle size
 - [ ] 🧪 Jest and React Testing Library - For testing components and features
 - [ ] 📕 Storybook - For isolating and testing UI components
-- [ ] 📈 Components coupling and cohesion graph - For analyzing components relations
+- [X] 📈 Components coupling and cohesion graph - For analyzing components relations
 - [ ] 🚀 GitHub Actions - For CI/CD automation
 - [X] 🤖🧠 Automated ChatGPT Code Reviews - For improving code quality and AI assistance code reviews
 - [ ] 🚢 Semantic Release - For automated versioning and CHANGELOG generation
+- [ ] 🗄️ Auto Sort Imports - Automatic organizing of imports on file saves.

 ## 🚦 Roadmap (Updated as implemented)